wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-setting.md

 ## Assumptions

-### Life on Earth is meaningful
+- Life on Earth is meaningful

-### Vastness of space is significant
+- Vastness of space is significant

-### Scriptures and religion are deliberate
+- Scriptures and religion are deliberate

-## Important aspects we should retain from here on

-### Gods must have been real
+- Gods must have been real:

-- **Neo-euhemerism:** From the French néo-évhémérisme which itself is a neologism of the idea derived by the Greek philosopher Εὐήμερος (Euḗmeros).
+Neo-euhemerism, from the French néo-évhémérisme which itself is a neologism of the idea derived by the Greek philosopher Εὐήμερος (Euḗmeros).
 Neo-euhemerism can be understood as the speculative conjecture where the gods and people of ancient mythological lore are indeed humanoid people, in particular extraterrestrial humanoid people.